 When you notice yourself having negative thoughts that make you feel anxious or depressed, write them down.
 Write the thoughts down and then reframe them.
 What evidence do you have for the negative thought?
 What evidence do you have that the negative thinking isn’t real?

 7. Coping with criticism.

 There are two kinds of criticism, destructive and constructive.
 Constructive criticism is meant to help you.
 Destructive criticism is more about the other person than about you.
 Destructive criticism often feels like an attack.
-Destructive criticism is meant to devalue you for control or to help themselves feel secure.
+Destructive criticism is meant to devalue you for control or to help you feel secure.
 Destructive criticism can be ignored, do not take it personally.

 If you would like to set up an appointment, please contact me at email@example.com

 Although I am a registered clinical psychologist with the Hong Kong Society of Counseling and Psychology, I am not a licensed psychologist or any other type of licensed therapist in the United States.
 The information I am providing here is educational and informational.
 This social media page does not provide professional advice, nor does it create a professional-client relationship or any other type of relationship between us.
 You should always consult your own licensed mental health professional before making any changes regarding your mental health.
 My goal is to educate, guide, consult, and empower you regarding your mental health journey.
 Always consult your licensed mental healthcare provider(s) and never disregard or delay medical advice based on information posted on this page or post.